Ormon-huehuehue/Paasa/README.md

    - Scan QR code with Expo Go app (mobile)
    - Press `i` for iOS simulator
    - Press `a` for Android emulator
-   - Press 'w' for Web based emulation of native code
+   - Press `w` for Web based emulation of native code

 ---